Product labeling and claims

 - Helps consumers make informed choices.

-PepsiCo uses nutrition and health claims on-pack and through other marketing channels to provide consumers with relevant nutrition or product information to enable informed choices.
-If we make a health or nutrition claim, or when we add a nutrient for fortification purposes, we provide information in accordance with local regulations or guidelines and where those do not exist, we use, at a minimum, those set out by Codex (including Codex CAC/GL 23-1997 Guidelines for Use of Nutrition and Health Claims and CAC/GL 9-1987 General Principles for Addition of Essential Nutrients to Foods).
-Our internal guidance on fortification refers to the World Health Organization/Food and Agriculture Organization Guidelines on food fortification with micronutrients (2006) where appropriate.
+PepsiCo uses nutrition and health claims on-pack and through other marketing channels to provide consumers with relevant nutrition or product information to help enable informed choices.
+If we make a health or nutrition claim, or when we add a nutrient for fortification purposes, we provide information in accordance with local regulations or guidelines.
+Where those do not exist, we use, at a minimum, those set out by Codex Alimentarius food standards, guidelines and codes of practice compiled by the World Health Organization (WHO) and Food and Agriculture Organization (FAO), including Codex CAC/GL 23-1997 Guidelines for Use of Nutrition and Health Claims and CAC/GL 9-1987 General Principles for Addition of Essential Nutrients to Foods.
+Our internal guidance on fortification refers to the WHO/FAO Guidelines on food fortification with micronutrients (2006) where appropriate.

 Substantiation of health and nutrition claims